joeri-juramento/juramento_tech.security/research/authentication/2022-03_Passwordless-login-Pain.md

 🎯 A workable, scalable alternative to passwords also needs to make progress in the user/interaction realm.
 Great that it increases security; but it better also increase usability.
 It also shouldn't be harder to use over time.

-## Circling back to the price (effort)
+## The Effort

-Now Microsoft has launched passwordless login a while ago.
+Now Microsoft has launched (their implementation of) passwordless login a while ago.

 Here are some counter-intuitive experiences.